apache/druid/docs/development/extensions-core/kafka-ingestion.md

 ### Kafka input format supervisor spec example
 If you want to ingest data from other fields in addition to the Kafka message contents, you can use the `kafka` input format.
 The `kafka` input format lets you ingest:
-- the message key field.
+- the message key field
-- message headers.
+- message headers
 - the Kafka message timestamp.

 > The Kafka inputFormat is currently designated as experimental.

-For example, consider the following structure for a message that represents an fictitious wiki edit in a development environment:
+For example, consider the following structure for a message that represents a fictitious wiki edit in a development environment:
 - **Event headers**: {"environment": "development"}
 - **Event key**: {"key: "wiki-edit"}
 - **Event value**: \<JSON object with message contents of the change details\>
 - **Event timestamp**: "Nov.
 10, 2021 at 14:06"

 When you use the `kafka` input format, you configure the way that Druid names the dimensions created from the Kafka message:
 - `headerLabelPrefix`: Supply a prefix to the Kafka headers to avoid any conflicts with named dimensions.
-The default is `kafka.header.`.
+The default is `kafka.header`.
 Considering the header from the example, Druid maps the header to the following column: `kafka.header.enviornment`.
-- `timestampColumnName`:Supply a custom name for the Kafka timestamp in the Druid schema to avoid conflicts with other time columns.
+- `timestampColumnName`: Supply a custom name for the Kafka timestamp in the Druid schema to avoid conflicts with other time columns.
 The default is `kafka.timestamp`.
 - `keyColumnName`: Supply the name for the Kafka key column in Druid.
 The default is `kafka.key`.
 Additionally, you must provide information about how Druid should parse the data in the Kafka message:
 - `headerFormat`: The default "string" decodes UTF8-encoded strings from the Kafka header.
 If you need another format, you can implement your own parser.
-- `keyFormat`: Takes a Druid `inputFormat` and uses the value for first key it finds.
+- `keyFormat`: Takes a Druid `inputFormat` and uses the value for the first key it finds.
 According to the example the value is "wiki-edit".
 It discards the key name in this case.
 If you store the key as a string, use the `CSV` input format.
-For example if you have simple string for the the key `wiki-edit`, you can use the following to parse the key:
+For example, if you have simple string for the the key `wiki-edit`, you can use the following to parse the key:
   ```
   "keyFormat": {
     "type": "csv",